kubernetes/website/content/en/docs/reference/access-authn-authz/authentication.md

 ```

 When plugins are executed from an interactive session, `stdin` and `stderr` are directly
-exposed to the plugin so it can prompt the user for input for interactive logins.
+exposed to the plugin so the user can provide input for interactive logins.

-When responding to a 401 HTTP status code (indicating invalid credentials), this object will
+When responding to a 401 HTTP status code, which indicates invalid credentials, this object
-include metadata about the response.
+includes metadata about the response.

 ```json
 {